-, though their training tends to make them more resistant to the temptation.
+, though often times their training makes them resistant to the temptation.

 , even in